2019 SK Light Modified Rulebook

 GEAR RULE – 4.12 Maximum for straight rears, 4.26 Maximum for Quick Change rears.
 Rear ends and components will be weighed as part of post-race tech.

 20E- 10.8 TIRES – Hoosier Tire East of Manchester Connecticut will be the sole supplier of tires for the SK Modified® and SK Light Modified Divisions.
-The size and compound numbers are to be determined for the 2019 season.
+The approved compounds are Hoosier 27/13 450 for right side tires and Hoosier 26/13 M-30 for left side tires.
 Tire purchases prior to the first scheduled race of the season may be made at Hoosier Tire East.
 After the first event of the season all tires used at SMS must be purchased at the track on race day.
 Each tire will carry a special bar coded serial number.
 The legibility of the bar code is the sole responsibility of the team.
 This number will be scanned and entered into a database designating it as a tire for use at SMS.
 Each scanned serial number will be placed on a Tire Inventory that will be assigned to the driver that the tires have been purchased for.
 In the event a driver changes cars for qualifying or feature racing, his tire inventory must accompany him to the new car.
 Each driver must update and return a Tire Inventory Card to the SMS Tire Delegate.
 For the first race of the season, SK Light Modified drivers will be allowed a maximum of eight (8) tires in their inventory.
 For each completed event (EIRI) attended an SK Light Modified driver will be issued one (1) tire credit for use at any future event as follows: Taking the green flag in the feature will allow a driver to receive one tire credit.
 These tire credits may be accumulated and used at any future race event.
 The amount of extra tires allowed for longer distance feature events will be determined by SMS Officials.
 After a designated number of weeks into the season and at the discretion of SMS Officials, any new driver will only be allowed to start their season off with four (4) new tires and two used ones (total of 6 inventoried tires).
 The maximum number of tires allowed in a driver’s race inventory throughout the season will be twelve (12) for the SK Light division.
 Once a driver’s inventory has filled up to 12 tires, that driver must begin to manage their inventory by replacing used/junk/scrap tires.
 Tires that you throw away must have their barcode number designated as such.
 Please notify the SMS Tire Official of any tires you discard and will not use.
 SMS Officials may change or amend this rule at any time.
 If a tire cannot be identified, it will be considered illegal.
 SMS Officials may confiscate and/or impound tires at any time for inspection.
 The JTR Eagle PPM Tester will be set at a fixed level and will be strictly enforced throughout the 2018 season.

 20E- 10.8.1 PHYSICAL REQUIREMENTS